wpsharks/s2member-kb/questions/2015/23-does-installing-the-pro-version-change-my-settings-in-the-free-version.md

 github-issue: https://github.com/websharks/s2member-kb/issues/23
 ---

-> We have been running S2 Members on our site for almost 5 years now and we are only now going pro.
+> We've been running S2 Members on our site for almost 5 years now and we are only now going pro.
 We have a large amount of paying customers in each level and we are also integrated with BuddyPress a chat hosting system and sms system.
 My concern with adding the Pro plugin is that something will get messed up.
 If I add the Pro plugin, will it change any of my current S2 settings?
 Will there be any lag or issues in adding it?

 Nope :-) All existing settings and integrations from the lite version remain as they were.